syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/offline-installer/how-to-install.md

 ## Command Line Uninstallation

-Syncfusion Essential ASP.NET Core - EJ2 can be uninstalled silently using the Command Line.
+Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> ASP.NET Core - EJ2 can be uninstalled silently using the Command Line.

-1. Run the Syncfusion ASP.NET Core - EJ2 installer by double-clicking it.
+1. Run the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core - EJ2 installer by double-clicking it.
 The installer Wizard automatically opens and extracts the package.

 2. The syncfusionessentialaspnetcore-js2_(version).exe file will be extracted into the Temp directory.